If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 If you really just need wireless headphones for calls and work, then we’d recommend checking out our guide to the best Bluetooth headsets, which includes options starting at just $25.
 However, we recommend spending a little more on one of the best cheap wireless headphones for listening to music and gaming.

 BEST BUDGET OPTION

 There is absolutely nothing flashy about the look or feel of the Anker Soundcore Life Q30 wireless headphones.
 While they don’t necessarily feel junky, the loose, plasticky build makes them feel anything but premium.
-Slap these around your ears however, and you’ll discover audio quality and noise-cancelling performance which belies its $79 price tag.
-Furthermore, with transparency mode, a customizable EQ and more than 40 hours of battery life, you’d have to spend much much more to get a feature set as comprehensive as this.
+However, slap these around your ears, and you’ll discover the audio quality and noise-canceling performance, which belies its $79 price tag.
+Furthermore, with transparency mode, a customizable E.Q. and more than 40 hours of battery life, you’d have to spend much, much more to get a feature set as comprehensive as this.